mcpherson/trig_laser_layout/README.md

 ### 3D projection
 This was my first time working with a gimbal, and it was the first time I touched trig since high school.
 In my mind's eye, just a few known values would be necessary to fully describe the wall relative to the sensor.
 Unfortunately, this wasn't the case.
 The gimbal behaves normally when close to the normal vector, but as it gets further away, the tilt of the wall relative to the gimbal's point of view becomes apparent.
 When the laser is driven straight across the X-axis at the top of the wall, the line described is a conic section.
 As a result, calculated points were also skewed relative to the wall's tilt.

-To get a truly straight line (both physically and in calculations), 3D projection/transformation is required.
+To get a truly straight line (both physically and in calculations), 3D projection/transformation between the sensor coordinates and wall coordinates is required.
 This is beyond my skills (for now).
 I discovered this issue late in the process of designing and building this project, so I was unable to fully account for it.
+I was able to get a decent result by mapping out points close to the normal vector, which proves that I'm at least able to calculate points relative to the corners of the wall.

 ## FUTURE IMPROVEMENTS
+- Correct 3D projection
+  - The project would actually work very well (considering all of the other challenges) if I figured this out.
 - Better components
-  - Better stepper motors will back
+  - Better stepper motors
+    - Removing the mid-range dead zone would greatly improve functionality
+  - Better distance sensor (e.g. LIDAR)
+    - With a smaller margin of error, accurately measuring the normal would be easier
+    - I could also use improved accuracy to get point measurements, entirely eliminating the need for manual drive
+  - Slip rings would eliminate wire drag and allow unrestrained motion
-- Make it self-orienting
+- Make it self-orienting - several possible methods:
   - Use a Hall sensor to detect the gimbal position
-  -
+  - Use a gyroscope to measure pitch to level out the Y-axis
+  - Use EEPROM to store and return to a set of known steps (from the last position it was in before being switched off)
 - More modes
   - Stud mode: find one stud, drive to it, and display all other studs with a laser line diode
   - Edge detection